Healthy Louisiana Substance Use Disorder 1115 Demonstration Waiver

 To maintain access to care for beneficiaries in need of Opioid Use Disorder and Substance Use Disorder (OUD/SUD) services in residential facilities, Louisiana applied for and received approval of an 1115 Demonstration Waiver, effective February 1, 2018 through December 31, 2022.
 The waiver is necessary to provide services to beneficiaries residing in Institutions for Mental Disease (IMDs) for stays with durations longer than 15 days.
 An IMD is a hospital, nursing facility, or other institution of more than 16 beds that is primarily engaged in providing diagnosis, treatment or care of persons with mental diseases.
 CMS allowed the traditionally excluded use of IMDs but placed a day limit of 15 days on its usage.
 This waiver “waived” the cap of 15 days for Louisiana.
 As a result of waiver approval, Louisiana is able to receive federal financial participation (FFP), i.e. the Medicaid match, for the continuum of services to treat addictions to opioids and other substances.

-- Healthy Louisiana Substance Use Disorder 1115 Demonstration Waiver renewal application – submitted May 16, 2022
+- Healthy Louisiana Substance Use Disorder 1115 Demonstration Waiver approved application

 - Appendix 1 – Interim Evaluation Report